eavonius/powerdelivery/create.markdown

 		<p>The reusable cmdlets included with powerdelivery are easy to use and you just choose a <a href="#matrix">script block</a>
 		(Init, Compile, Deploy etc.) to call them from.
 However, there are times when you might want to package up some reusable PowerShell code that does work across more than one of these script blocks.
-For example, to setup a website, you might want to enable the target environment to use <a href="http://www.iis.net/downloads/microsoft/web-deploy" target="_blank">Microsoft Web Deploy</a> in the
+For example, you might want to create a reusable automation process that runs a compiler in the
-		<a href="#setup_environment_block">SetupEnvironment</a> block, and then do the actual deployment in the
+		<a href="#setup_environment_block">Compile</a> block, and then does the actual deployment in the
 		<a href="#deploy_block">Deploy</a> block.
 To enable this, powerdelivery allows for the use of <b>Delivery Modules</b>.</p>

 		<a name="modules_referencing"><hr></a>